checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 You can find more information on available methods in the [official documentation](https://playwright.dev/docs/api/class-test).

 ### Viewing trace files
 When a `@playwright/test` test case fails, Checkly will record and make its trace files available via the UI.
-Traces enable you to follow each action of your test and their outcome.
+You can download the trace files for manual inspection or view them directly with [trace.playwright.dev](https://trace.playwright.dev).

+Using the Playwright Trace Viewer you can effortlessly view your test, skip back and forth between actions, view snapshots and metadata, and more.
 This makes it very easy to inspect individual traces and debug failing tests.

-You can download the trace files for manual inspection or view them directly with [trace.playwright.dev](https://trace.playwright.dev).
-In Trace Viewer you can effortlessly view your test, skip back and forth between actions, view snapshots and metadata, and more.

 ![checkly-pw-traces](/docs/images/browser-checks/pwt_traces.gif)